tanteckfang/tp/docs/DeveloperGuide.md

 1. The current implementation of the Address Book in NUSCoursemates restricts users from adding multiple students who share the same name.
 This can be problematic when there are indeed multiple students with identical names but users are not able to add them into NUSCoursemates because the application's logic prevents them from doing so.
    * Proposed Enhancement:
-   To rectify this issue and improve the user experience, we intend to implement a solution that allows users to add multiple students with the same name to their Address Book.
+   To rectify this issue and improve the user experience, we intend to implement a solution that allows users to add multiple students with the same name to their NUSCoursemates.
 This enhancement will eliminate the restriction on duplicate names, ensuring that users can accurately and efficiently manage their contacts, even when they encounter identical names.
    * Implementation Details:
-   The planned enhancement involves modifying the Address Book feature to accommodate duplicate names.
+   The planned enhancement involves modifying the NUSCoursemates feature to accommodate duplicate names.
 We will remove the restriction of duplicate student names.

-2. The current implementation of the Address Book allows for duplicate phone numbers, email addresses, and Telegram handles across contacts.
+2. The current implementation of the NUSCoursemates allows for duplicate phone numbers, email addresses, and Telegram handles across contacts.
 This flexibility can lead to confusion and inaccuracies in managing contact information.
    * Proposed Enhancement:
-   To enhance data integrity and streamline contact management, we are planning to implement a change that enforces the uniqueness of phone numbers, email addresses, and Telegram handles within the Address Book.
+   To enhance data integrity and streamline contact management, we are planning to implement a change that enforces the uniqueness of phone numbers, email addresses, and Telegram handles within the NUSCoursemates.
 This improvement will prevent the inclusion of duplicate contact information, ensuring that each entry remains distinct.
    * Implementation Details:
-   The planned enhancement involves modifying the Address Book feature to validate and enforce the uniqueness of key contact information, specifically phone numbers, email addresses, and Telegram handles.
+   The planned enhancement involves modifying the NUSCoursemates feature to validate and enforce the uniqueness of key contact information, specifically phone numbers, email addresses, and Telegram handles.
 This could be done by checking the details entered by the user with all details already stored in NUSCoursemates.
 When users attempt to add or update a contact with information matching an existing entry, NUSCoursemates will prevent them from doing so.

 ### C.3 Improve Error Messaging for 'theme' Command